 - Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say "Call." - The system will prompt you to say the name of the person you want to call. - After the "Ready" prompt and the following beep, say the name of the person you want to call.
-For example, you can say "John Doe," where John Doe is a previously stored name entry in the UConnect® phonebook.
-To learn how to store a name in the phonebook, refer to "Add Names to Your UConnect® Phonebook," in this section. - The UConnect® system will confirm the name and then dial the corresponding phone number, which may appear in the display of certain radios.
+For example, you can say "John Doe," where John Doe is a previously stored name entry in the uconnect® phonebook or downloaded phonebook.
+To learn how to store a name in the phonebook, refer to "Add Names to Your uconnect® Phonebook," in the phonebook.

+• The uconnect[®] system will confirm the name and then dial the corresponding phone number, which may appear in the display of certain radios.

-Add Names to Your UConnect® Phonebook
+Add Names to Your uconnect[®] Phonebook

-NOTE: Adding names to the phonebook is recommended when the vehicle is not in motion.
+NOTE: Adding names to the uconnect[®] phonebook is recommended when the vehicle is not in motion.

 - Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say "Phonebook New Entry." - When prompted, say the name of the new entry.
 Use of long names helps the voice recognition and it is recommended.
-For example, say "Robert Smith" or "Robert" instead of "Bob." - When prompted, enter the number designation (e.g., "Home," "Work," "Mobile," or "Pager").
-This will allow you to store multiple numbers for each phonebook entry, if desired. - When prompted, recite the phone number for the phonebook entry that you are adding.
+For example, say "Robert Smith" or "Robert" instead of "Bob."

+- When prompted, enter the number designation (e.g., "Home," "Work," "Mobile," or "Pager").
+This will allow you to store multiple numbers for each phonebook entry, if desired. - When prompted, recite the phone number for the 3 phonebook entry that you are adding.